canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Measure usage volumes (and trends) per channel **(Digital Service Standard (UK))**

 - Measure the expected impact on other service points, such as phone and in person, and how that could impact funding and resource allocation **(Digital Service Standard (Ontario))**

+- show how you’ve revised the targets you made in the Beta stage to increase the number of users (including users we need to assist) of your digital service **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show what you’ve learned from testing different approaches to encourage users (including users we need to assist) to choose the digital service over non-digital alternatives, and which ones you’ll use in the Live stage **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show your retirement strategy for any redundant services and channels **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show that your service load capacity is scalable to meet increased digital take-up **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- show how you will promote your service and encourage people to use it, including how your messaging will appear in places where the users will see it. **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+#### Beta and live stages

+- detail the channels required to support all groups of users of the service **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- understand the non-digital service channels and have a plan to move users to the digital channel where appropriate **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

+- have developed and tested the service so that a user can change channels without repeating themselves. **(12.
+Don’t forget the non-digital experience - Digital Service Standard (AU))**

 ### Implementation guides